-More transparency: Having an online tax account which they can access at anytime, business owners will be able to see what information HMRC holds on them, and as a result, won’t waste time re-submitting it to accountants or requesting it.
+The bottom line is more transparency: Having an online tax account which they can access at anytime, business owners will be able to see what information HMRC holds on them, and as a result, won’t waste time re-submitting it to accountants or requesting it.

-Real time data: Business owners will no longer have to wait until the end of the year to find out how much tax they have to pay.
+Real time data: Business owners will no longer have to wait until the end of their accounting year to find out how much tax they have to pay.
 With a digitalised tax system, HMRC will collect and process tax information in real time to help prevent errors and stop ‘tax due’ or ‘repayments owed’ building up and business owners having a shock when it comes to paying what is due.

 More flexibility: Being able to contact HMRC on its website via live webchat and secure messaging, as well being able to receive and send data via whatever payment software they use, business owners can interact with HMRC live at a time convenient to them.

 What do I need to do next?